|

 - National Strength and Conditioning Association (NSCA)

-In March 2005, the International Health, Racquet and Sportsclub Association (IHRSA) adopted a resolution recommending that, beginning January 1, 2006, IHRSA clubs hire personal trainers holding at least one current certification from a certifying organization that has begun third-party accreditation of its certification procedure from an independent, experienced, and nationally recognized accrediting body.
-IHRSA has identified the National Commission on Certifying Agencies (NCCA) as an appropriate accreditation organization.
-All of the groups listed above are either accredited by, or, have applied for accreditation by, NCCA.
+In March 2005, the International Health, Racquet and Sportsclub Association (IHRSA) adopted a resolution recommending that, beginning January 1, 2006, IHRSA clubs hire personal trainers holding at least one current certification from a certifying organization identified the National Commission on Certifying Agencies (NCCA).

 In other words, not only should your personal trainer be certified, but, that certification must come from an accredited organization.